Caregiving While Working: Home Care Powered by AUAF Can HelpFebruary 11, 2020

 The Benefits of Becoming a Caregiver for Your Parents

 Becoming a full-time caregiver for your parent is no easy feat.
 But for the right person, it can be a great decision.
 You may often find yourself wanting to stay home to take care of your parent or loved one.
-You should also enjoy and find the tasks that come along with senior care, making it something that you find worthwhile.
+You could also find that you enjoy the tasks that come along with senior care, making it something that you find worthwhile.

 So, the addition of a family member as a formal paid caregiver can provide access to care for those in our community that would otherwise not have it.
 The benefits include: